Edoardo Ponti: Early life

-Ponti was born on 6 January 1973 in Geneva, Switzerland.
-Ponti's mother is Sophia Loren, the actress.
-Ponti's father is Carlo Ponti Sr., a film producer.
-Ponti grew up in Geneva, Switzerland.
+Ponti was born on 6 January 1973 in Geneva, Switzerland to actress Sophia Loren and film producer Carlo Ponti Sr., and grew up in Geneva, Switzerland.

 Education

 Ponti studied at Aiglon College in Switzerland and graduated in 1990.

 In 1994, Ponti graduated magna cum laude from the University of Southern California with a Bachelor of Arts degree in English Literature and Creative Writing.
 In 1998, Ponti earned his Master of Fine Arts degree in Film Directing & Production from the University of Southern California School of Cinema and Television.